 2.1 Honours degree or non-UK equivalent (eg, a GPA of 3.0 or above) in economics, finance, engineering, physics, or another highly mathematical discipline.

 International students with academic qualifications below those required should contact our partner institution, Glasgow International College, who offer a range of pre-Masters courses.

 Months of entry

-This programme will look at the economic and financial determinants of financial risk including market risk and some elements of liquidity and counterpart risk.
-You will learn how to take advantage of the opportunities inherent to financial risk.
+This programme focuses on the risk management and the quantification of several types of risk such as financial, including market risk and some elements of liquidity and counterpart risk.

 Information for international students

 This one-year masters programme is eligible for a new, streamlined visa application process: find out more